-Have you ever been watching a singing performance and heard someone say "you better sing that run" to which you agree that the vocal phrase was nice, but don't exactly know what made it nice?
-You know the singer sounds good, and you know they did something cool with their voice, but you're like "what is a run?"
+Have you ever been watching a singing performance and heard someone say, "you better sing that run," to which you agree that the vocal phrase was nice but don't exactly know what made it pleasant?
+You know the singer sounds good, and you know they did something cool with their voice, but you're like, "what is a run?"

-Ever heard someone sing a crazy vocal part and you reactively start scrunching your face up like "whew, that was nasty!" (but in a good way)?
+Have you ever heard someone sing a crazy vocal part and you reactively start scrunching your face up like, "whew, that was nasty!" (but in a good way)?
 It was likely them singing a killer run.
-You've heard runs all throughout your life and you just don't know it.
-You probably have even seen someone throw something like a shoe at the singer because of their run or riff being so good.
-Riffs and runs are vocal acrobatics that can be performed when sinigng.
+You've heard runs throughout your life, and you just don't know it.
+You probably have even seen someone throw something like a shoe at the singer because their run or riff is so good.
+Riffs and runs are vocal acrobatics that can be performed when singing.

 You may have also heard of the synonym for a run, called a "riff" that a singer performs and people react well to.
 Some people like to call riffs the shorter versions or runs, while others say riffs can go up and down while runs go straight down a scale only.

-A run or riff is a series of at least 3 notes, that are close in pitch, sung consecutively, and very fast.
+A run or riff is a series of at least three notes close in pitch, sung consecutively, and very fast.
 Think of someone running down steps, where the person running is the voice, and each step is each note or pitch that they hit while singing downward.

 Note how stairs are different from a slide, so sliding down a scale vocally is not running.
 Each note needs to be crisply hit.

-Here's an example of me singing a run that has 3 notes in it.
+Here's an example of me singing a run with three notes.
 The notes, E, D, and C, or also Mi, Re, and Do, go straight down the major scale.

 Here's one where I sing two runs put together, totaling six notes.
 Their paired 3 and 3 with E D C, then D C A, or Mi Re Do, then Re, Do, La.

-Here's an example of a run where I hit 5 consecutive notes really fast.
+Here's an example of a run where I hit five consecutive notes really fast.
 The notes are E D C A G, or Mi Re Do La So.

 My examples are of me running in a descending direction, but you can also do upwards runs.
 I personally find upward runs a bit harder to do, and to back up my point, I rarely hear people do them!